theredsix/abp-online-mind2web-results/README.md

 ## 🚀 Run it yourself

-Want to see Claude navigate the web in real time?
+Want to see ABP+Claude navigate the web in real time?
 Here's how to run the benchmark.

 ### Prerequisites